Seirdy/seirdy.one/content/posts/website-best-practices.md

 Download size matters, especially on metered connections.
 There's no shortage of advice concerning minimizing this easy-to-understand metric.
 Unfortunately, it alone doesn't give us the full picture: download size is not the exact same thing as time taken to deliver useful content to users.

-Google's answer to this problem is "Core Web Vitals" containing metrics such as "SpeedIndex".
+Google's answer to this problem is "Core Web Vitals" containing metrics such as [the Speed Index](https://docs.webpagetest.org/metrics/speedindex/).
 These metrics aren't useless, but they are incredibly naive.

 <figure itemscope itemtype="https://schema.org/Quotation">
 <blockquote itemprop="text">